Medicine Man (film): Production

 John McTiernan and Sean Connery wanted to work on another film together following their collaboration on The Hunt for Red October (1990), and decided on an age-old script entitled Road Show.
 McTiernan's interest in the material stemmed from a desire to make a film that would be similar in nature to that of The Quiet Man (1952), directed by John Ford, in which the two main leads, John Wayne and Maureen O'Hara, are constantly at odds with each other and attempt to one-up and dominate one another throughout the film.
 While McTiernan eventually opted to make Medicine Man instead, upon receiving an offer from Cinergi, his original intentions were never fully realized.

-In order to cast someone that would match Connery's masculinity, McTiernan sought out Swedish actress Lena Olin for the female lead because "she was strong and she was very smart."
+In order to cast someone that would match Connery's masculinity, McTiernan sought out Swedish actress Lena Olin for the female lead Dr. Rae Crane because "she was strong and she was very smart."
 Connery, however, disapproved of Olin, worried that having her co-star opposite him would result in her stealing his prowess.
 McTiernan explained:

 "Sean had come through all the Bond movies.
 The Bond movies are terribly misogynistic. [...]
 Sean came from that school, and he sort of learned, well, you know, you make sure that the woman can't steal the movie from you. [...]
 Somehow, I couldn't convince him.
 I couldn't make him see that the only way the movie works is if you don't get the little woman who's gorgeous—like in a Bond movie—you gotta get a woman who's as big as you are!
 You've got to get Sean Connery: the female, Sean Connery: with breasts!
 I didn't know how to convince him, and I failed."

-The decidedly more feminine Lorraine Bracco was cast opposite Connery instead and principal photography began on March 4, 1991 in the Mexican jungle near Catemaco and was completed in July.
+Lorraine Bracco was cast opposite Connery instead and principal photography began on March 4, 1991 in the Mexican jungle near Catemaco and was completed in July.
 Connery and Bracco both complained of conditions on set.
 Tom Schulman's script was purchased for $2.5 million with a further $1 million spent on rewrites by Sally Robinson and Tom Stoppard.

 Soundtrack

 The music for Medicine Man was composed and conducted by veteran composer Jerry Goldsmith.
-The score, a blend of orchestra, synthetic elements, and guitar solos, was praised by critics and is considered one of the film's strengths.
+The score, a blend of orchestra, synthetic elements and guitar solos, was praised by critics and is considered one of the film's strengths.
 The soundtrack was released February 4, 1994 through Varèse Sarabande and features fourteen tracks.